• Skip to primary navigation

 • Horseradish sauce - It is made with horseradish mixed with cream and lemon juice.
 I buy them in small jars from supermarkets.
 It gives a slight kick to the salmon pate but you can omit it if you don't have it.

 • Chives - I finely chop them before adding them to the Salmon Pate.
-You can use dill, parsley, or chervil if you prefer.
+You can use fresh dill, parsley, or chervil if you prefer.

 How to Make Smoked Salmon Pate?